-58. The degree of the Institute represents not only the formal completion of the subjects in the selected course of study, but also the attainment of a satisfactory standard of general efficiency.
+55. The degree of the Institute represents not only the formal completion of the subjects in the selected course of study, but also the attainment of a satisfactory standard of general efficiency.
 Any student who does not show in the fourth-year work of his course that he has attained such a standard may be required before receiving the degree to take such additional work as shall test his ability to reach that standard.
 This additional work shall consist in the preparation of a thesis during the last term of residence, unless otherwise provided by a special vote of the Faculty, and in the pursuance of such new studies and the repetition of such of those previously taken as may be required by the Faculty; and, in general, an amount of work per term substantially equivalent to that involved in the regular courses of study will be required during any subsequent period of residence.

-59. Recommendations by the Faculty of candidates for the degree of Bachelor of Science shall be submitted to the Corporation at the close of the school year only, unless otherwise provided by special vote of the Faculty.
+56. Recommendations by the Faculty of candidates for the degree of Bachelor of Science shall be submitted to the Corporation at the close of the school year only, unless otherwise provided by special vote of the Faculty.
+In the five-year Course in Chemical Engineering leading to the degrees of Bachelor of Science and Master of Science, the degrees shall in general be awarded at the end of the fifth year; the award of the Bachelor's degree shall classify the graduate as of the class graduating in the preceding June.